Geeksltd/Pangolin.Symfony/README.md

 ## 1 )GET /cmd/db-restart
 ### This api drops and recreates the current the database and runs all migrations and fixtures.
-Note : Make sure your database name contains "*.temp" at the end.Otherwise, you will get error.

 Response Examples :
 ```json